containernetworking/cni/README.md

 - Dynamic updates to existing network configuration
 - Dynamic policies for network bandwidth and firewall rules

-If these topics of are interest please contact the team via the mailing list or IRC and find some like minded people in the community to put a proposal together.
+If these topics of are interest, please contact the team via the mailing list or IRC and find some like-minded people in the community to put a proposal together.

 ## Contact